archiebenn/lichess-board/README.md

 ### Hall Effect Sensor
 The idea is for each piece to have a magnet embedded in the base, and a hall effcet sensor underneath every square on the board.
 This should in theory allow piece movement detection from the arduino continuously checking the hall effect sensors for changes across the board.

 For example, If the arduino detects hall effect on square e2 changing from 'ON' -> 'OFF', and then detects square e4 changing from 'OFF' -> 'ON', this message can be relayed to the raspbi as a piece move e2->e4.
-Note that exact piece identification is not possible, so the piece moved will depend on the current game state/board setup (this move could be a pawn early on, or a queen later etc. - the game will just update from whatever piece was on the origin square.
+Note that exact piece identification is not possible, so the piece moved will depend on the current game state/board setup (this move could be a pawn early on, or a queen later etc. - the game will just update from whatever piece was on the origin square).

 Using a simple breadboard and arduino circuit I wired up the hall effect sensor to activate an LED and print to the CLI when a magnet is detected by the hall effect sensor.
 Script path: arduino/hall_sensor_test/hall_sensor_test.ino